stuartj073/music-box/README.md

 #### Features left to implement

 - Direct messaging feature.
 Which allows user's to contact eachother regarding blog posts or products.
 - Shop coupons.
 Eventually, I would like to incorporate a shop 'coupons' feature that rewards active members and those that are making quite a lot of purchase orders.
-With the project only in it's inception I would prefer to leave this feature to a later time.
+With the project only in its inception I would prefer to leave this feature to a later time.

 ### Structure